huaweicloud/terraform-provider-huaweicloud/docs/resources/ccm_certificate_import.md

   Changing this parameter will create a new resource.

-* `certificate` - (Required, String, ForceNew) Specifies the content of the SSL certificate, PEM format.
+* `certificate` - (Required, String, ForceNew) Specifies the content of the SSL certificate.
   The certificate content can include intermediate certificates and root certificates.
   If the certificate chain is passed in using the field `certificate_chain`, then the field `certificate` only takes the certificate content itself.
 Using the escape character `\n` or `\r\n` to replace carriage return and line feed.

   Changing this parameter will create a new resource.

-* `private_key` - (Required, String, ForceNew) Specifies the private encrypted key of the SSL certificate, PEM format.
+* `private_key` - (Required, String, ForceNew) Specifies the private encrypted key of the SSL certificate.
   The private key protected by password cannot be uploaded.
 The carriage return character must be replaced with the escape character `\n` or `\r\n`.